open-rmf/rmf_demos/rmf_demos_panel/README.md

 ## RMF Demos Panel
-This will describes more about the details of `rmf_demos_panel`.
-In short, this package uses a simple web server to expose the essential rmf topics/services to the user as web endpoints.
-Currently, this lite implementation is useful for task submission and observe on-going tasks/robots in RMF.
+Here we describe additional details of `rmf_demos_panel`.
+This package uses a simple web server to expose the essential RMF topics/services to users as web endpoints.
+Currently, this lite implementation is useful for task submission and observing status of on-going tasks and robots in RMF.

 ### RMF Dependencies
  - `rmf_task_ros2`